 They receive study material before each module.
 During the lessons they share information about health issues of countries in which they have worked in and compare experiences.
 Online repositories are used for learning material; laptops and/or tablets are required.

 A total of 60 EC credit points must be accumulated for successful completion of the MPH programme.
-The European Credit Transfer System (ECTS) facilitates transfer of course credits between institutions at the same academic level.
+The European Credit Transfer System (EC) facilitates transfer of course credits between institutions at the same academic level.
 1 EC requires 28 hours of student time, which includes class time and independent study.

 Each module is assessed by means of either a written examination or a take-home assignment.
 At the end of the programme an independent external examination committee will assess the thesis and the candidate’s oral examination.